Blog

 ADHD Coaching Tips for Workplace Success

-As an ADHD coach and counsellor, I’ve worked with many clients who find the workplace overwhelming.
-Anxiety about going into work, self-doubt, and imposter syndrome are common struggles—whether ADHD is diagnosed or not.
+As an ADHD coach and counsellor, I’ve supported over 160 clients, many of whom have found the workplace challenging to navigate.
+Anxiety about going into work, self-doubt, and imposter syndrome are common struggles, whether ADHD is diagnosed or not.
+With my experience across both counselling and ADHD coaching, I’ve seen how the right strategies can make a significant difference to focus, confidence, and wellbeing at work.

-In this blog, we’ll explore practical techniques to help you navigate work life with ADHD.
-Whether you’re struggling with focus, organisation, or workplace anxiety, these tips can help you feel more confident and in control.
+In this blog, we’ll explore practical ways to navigate work life with greater ease and balance.
+Whether you’re struggling with organisation, time management, or workplace anxiety, these insights can help you feel more confident, capable, and in control.

-When work feels manageable, everything else can start to improve—your confidence, motivation, and even your overall well-being.
+When work feels manageable, everything else can start to improve, your motivation, confidence, and overall wellbeing.

 ADHD at Work: Understanding the Challenges